neuProject101/ds300-finalProject/README.md

 This repository contains
 - the cleaned data set as a CSV file (cars_final_df.csv)
-- our phase III notebook with the first ML model
+- our final notebook with the ML models and code